 La Playita and El Ganzo Beach Club at Puerto Los Cabos

 In the new marina of San Jose del Cabo, you can find these two small swimmable beaches.
-El Ganzo features a Barefoot Beach Club, steps away from the hotel and is open to outside gusts for a small fee.
+La Playita is a stunning little beach with a roped-off area for safe swimming.

 The Resort at Pedregal does not have a swimmable beach.